Table of Contents

 - The conductor extremely connects the anode and cathode and completes the circuit for current flow.

 When cells die their contents spill into the extracellular area and upset the electrolyte balance.
-In this case elevated levels of intracellular electrolytes are found in plasma.
+In this case, elevated levels of intracellular electrolytes are found in plasma.

 Although electrolytes are generally concentrated in a specific compartment, they aren’t confined to these areas.
-Like fluids they move around trying to maintain balance and electroneutrality.
+Like fluids, they move around trying to maintain balance and electroneutrality.

 The body fluids contain a variety of dissolved chemicals that may be categorized as either nonelectrolytes or electrolytes.
 Nonelectrolytes are those compounds with covalent bonds that therefore do not dissociate when dissolved in water.
 Electrolytes are those compounds with at least one ionic bond that dissociate freely when dissolved in water.

 Even though electrolytes exist inside and outside only the levels outside the cell in the bloodstream are measured.
-Although serum levels remain fairly stable throughout a person’s life span, understanding which levels are normal and which are abnormal is critical to reacting quickly and appropriately to a patient’s electrolyte imbalance.
+Although serum levels remain fairly stable throughout a person’s life span, understanding which levels are normal and which are abnormal is critical to decide quickly and appropriately to a patient’s electrolyte imbalance.